There are thousands of keyboards you can buy starting from under $100 and going well over $1000. So how do you pick the best keyboard for beginners?

 Does it come with speakers?

-It comes with two 12cm X 6cm speakers.
+It comes with two 12cm X 6cm speakers (you can plug it into your studio monitors as well).

 The coolest thing about this keyboard is that the keys you play light up.
 Surprisingly, this feature made this keyboard one of the most popular in the industry for a period of time.

-The sound bank offers you 110+ songs, which is a goldmine for every beginner out there.
+The sound bank offers you 110+ songs, which is a goldmine for every beginner out there (want to learn more songs for keyboard and piano?).
 The keys will light up as the preset song will play.

 Great for visual learners.